How to Make Chicken Parmesan

 I find it interesting that most Americans, including myself, have thought the dish was named for Parmesan or Parmigiano-Reggiano cheese, one of the ingredients often used in preparing it.

-If you search for Chicken Parmesan, you will find dozens of variations, some using Parmesan, some Pecorino, others Mozzarella.
-One of my favorite chefs, Ricco DeLuca taught me to use Munster cheese, which is my favorite version.
+If you search for Chicken Parmesan, you will find dozens of variations, some using Parmesan, some Pecorino, and others Mozzarella.
+Ricco DeLuca, one of my favorite chefs, taught me to use Munster cheese, my favorite version.

 What Cheese to Use?

-Although more expensive, this granular textured cheese, whose processing method hasn't changed in the last 700 years, is usually aged for two years.
+Although more expensive, parmesan cheese, whose processing method has stayed the same in the last 700 years, is usually aged for two years.

 Two reasons why Parmigiano-Reggiano has better taste and consistency than other Parmesan cheeses;